Meredith Professorships

 • Outline which faculty (i.e., teaching faculty, early-career faculty, part-time instructors, faculty from under-represented groups, etc.) would benefit most from a multi-year focus on the selected theme/topic

-• Reflect on how the finalist will assess this programming’s impact during their three-year term
+• Reflect on how the finalist would assess this programming’s impact during their three-year term

 • Share thoughts on how their work through the CTLE might continue to impact our campus after the completion of their three-year term